ejv2/podbit/README.md

 [![Makefile CI](https://github.com/ejv2/podbit/actions/workflows/makefile.yml/badge.svg)](https://github.com/ejv2/podbit/actions/workflows/makefile.yml)
 [![Go Report Card](https://goreportcard.com/badge/github.com/ejv2/podbit)](https://goreportcard.com/report/github.com/ejv2/podbit)

 Podbit is a replacement for ``newsboat``'s standard podboat tool for listening to podcasts.
-It is minimal, performant and abides by the UNIX-philosophy, with an ncurses terminal user interface and vi-like keybindings.
+It is minimal, performant and tries to focus just on being a podcast client, rather than an RSS reader.
+Podbit has an ncurses terminal user interface and vi-like keybindings.

 Podbit runs on Linux and the BSDs.